 This is the kind of guitar that says "just because you can doesn't mean you should."

-On my Facebook page I said that while the EJ Strat Thinline is a feat of engineering as it is (as far as I know) the first Stratocaster ever to be Thinline and keep all the traditional Stratocaster contour curves, I wasn't all that impressed with it.
+While the EJ Strat Thinline is a feat of engineering as it is (as far as I know) the first Stratocaster ever to be Thinline and keep all the traditional Stratocaster contour curves, I'm not all that impressed with it.

 The really sad thing is that the EJ Strat Thinline is the first EJ model ever I consider a do-not-buy.
 Why sad?
 Because up to this point, buying an EJ Strat was pretty much guaranteed you were getting a great guitar.
 The EJ solid-body model in Lucerne Aqua Firemist, for example, is an amazing Strat guitar.
 Truly, it is.
 That's a guitar good enough to where I could say buy it without trying it first...